crokobit/hugo_blog/content/PL_note.md

 # [] and :: are constructor of list type

-# list are option are constructor that take parameter to construct type
+# list are option are constructor that take parameter to construct type(value?)

 # polymorphic datatype

-datatype that take more than two constructor
+datatype that take more than two constructor(parameter?)

   e.g.